jonnyhuck/huckathon.org/index.md

 ![buttons 2](images/buttons2.png)

 Either way, you will then be taken to a new square and you can start the process all over again (or you can simply leave the site if you are finished)!

+If you get stuck, you can refer to our [Frequently Asked Questions](./faq.html){:target="_blank"} for tips and answers to common questions that volunteers ask.

 Once again, thankyou again for taking part in **Community Mapping Uganda** - this is really important work that will change people's lives for the better!